 “How are you?” he greeted Teresa, bending himself forward.

-From the way Boy Deo watched the proceedings, Teresa could easily tell herself that the kid has brought the man she saw for the first time to her.
+From the way Boy Deo watched the proceedings, Teresa could easily tell herself that the kid had brought the man she saw for the first time to her.
 That Boy Deo could facilitate some kind of meet-up for her was yet one of many by which he had surprised her at his age.
-It was actually naughty of her, losing all thoughts for a moment except her long pent-up emotions for a man.
+It was uncharacteristically naughty of her, losing all thoughts for a moment except her long pent-up emotions for the man of her fantasies.
 “We’re okay.
 Thank you.”